kojing0/sui-aiagent-hackathon/README.md

 ## Roadmap

-- [ ] Add support for more Sui protocols like Navi, Cetus, BlueFin, AlphaFi etc.
+- [ ] Add support for more Sui protocols like Suilend, Navi, Cetus, BlueFin, AlphaFi etc.
 - [ ] Allow the prompt to sequentially compose multiple tools
 - [ ] Implement cross-chain operations
 - [ ] Add more complex transaction types